azrogers/books/README.md

 }
 ```

-For example, if I added "Tunnel in the Sky" by Robert A. Heinlein to the directory, and I had it in epub, mobi, pdf, and htmlz formats, I would add every format to the data directory under the name "Tunnel in the Sky" (so "Tunnel in the Sky.pdf", "Tunnel in the Sky.epub", etc) and I'd add this to books.json:
+For example, if I added "Tunnel in the Sky" by Robert A. Heinlein to the bucket, and I had it in epub, mobi, pdf, and htmlz formats, I would add every format to the bucket under the name "Tunnel in the Sky" (so "Tunnel in the Sky.pdf", "Tunnel in the Sky.epub", etc) and I'd add this to books.json:
 ```js
 {
     "_categories": ["Fiction", "Other"],